 - Are too similar to existing trademarks registered with the USPTO

-- Comprise immoral, deceptive, or scandalous matter (as a practical matter, the USPTO rarely refuses registration on these grounds, but you should be aware that courts have upheld their power to do so)
+- Comprise immoral, deceptive, or scandalous matters.
+As a practical matter, the USPTO rarely refuses registration on these grounds.
+You should be aware that courts have upheld their power to do so

 Trademark Application Process

-The application for federal protection is fairly straightforward, though it can take anywhere from a year to several years to be processed (depending on the type of trademark and how much research the USPTO will be required to do).
+The application for federal protection is relatively straightforward.
+Yet, it can take anywhere from a year to several years for application processing.
+This timeline depends on the type of trademark and how much research the examiner must do.

 After Filing Your Application

-Assuming your trademark passes each phase of scrutiny, the USPTO will publish your trademark as a candidate for registration.
-This gives existing trademark owners (most likely ones in your class of service or goods, or anyone with a similar mark) the chance to object to the registration.
+If your trademark passes each phase of scrutiny, the USPTO will publish your trademark as a candidate for registration.
+This gives existing trademark owners the chance to object to the registration.
 If no one objects, you should receive a response from the USPTO within a year.
 If another trademark owner does object, the USTPO will schedule a hearing to hear the dispute.

-Once you receive a notice that your trademark is federally registered, you will have to file an "Affidavit of Use" (simply a statement with evidence that the trademark is being used in commerce) between the fifth and sixth year after registration.
-You will also have to file another Affidavit of Use every 10 years before the renewal period expires (between years nine and 10, 19 and 20, etc.).
+Once you receive a notice that your trademark is registered, you must file an "Affidavit of Use."
+An affidavit of use is a statement with evidence that the trademark is being used in commerce.
+This must be completed between the fifth and sixth year after registration.
+You must also file another Affidavit of Use every ten years before the renewal period expires (between years nine and 10, 19 and 20, etc.).